Liquor costs can make or break your beverage program and sway how much bars make.

-The pour cost formula is thus:
+The liquor cost formula is:

-Pour Cost = (Inventory Usage ÷ Total Sales) x 100
+Liquor Cost = (Inventory Usage ÷ Total Sales) x 100

 How to Calculate Pour Cost: An Example

-$1500 (Inventory Usage in $) ÷ $3800 (Cost of Product Sold) x 100 = 39.5% (Pour Cost)
+$15,000 (Inventory Usage in $) ÷ $40,000 (Cost of Product Sold) x 100 = 37.5% (Pour Cost Percentage)

-Pour cost is 39.5%.
-That means it costs the business, on average, 39.5% of a drink’s sale price to make it.
+Liquor cost is 37.5%.
+That means it costs the business, on average, 37.5% of a drink’s sale price to make it.
 The average pour cost that most bar operators strive for is generally between 18% and 24%.
-Having a pour cost at 39.5% is significantly high.
+Having a liquor cost at 37.5% is significantly high.